Family Disaster Dogs E-book is available for FREE on Kindle Unlimited or only $3.49

 I always carried powder Gatorade with Sue and I, she liked the grape flavor best but would only drink this when she was overheated, not thirsty.

-Other things you can do to keep your dogs cool.
+Other things you can do to keep your dogs and outdoor pets cool.

 I always give my outdoor dogs a plastic swimming pool in the summer and the pups often lay in the feed bowls to keep cool.

 A hose hung high above kennels and pens, out of the dog's reach with mist fittings or many small holes poked in the hose works well to cool off outdoor dogs.

 I usually go outside once or twice a day to hose down the trees and roofs of the kennel buildings and yards around the dogs to cool off the whole area when the heat of summer goes over 85 degrees.
 This works for other outdoor livestock or pets, like rabbits or penned up chickens who cannot get out of the hot pen to seek cooler shelter.

 Incredible Sue quite often took us off the person's trail we were following in the heat of the Arkansas summer.
 At first I asked her, what are you doing?